pachyderm/pachyderm/doc/fundamentals/s3gateway.md

 response bodies for bad requests using these headers are not standard S3 XML.

 With regard to HTTP response headers:
-* Due to PFS peculiarities, `Last-Modified` references when the most recent commit to the branch happened, which may or may not have modified this specific object.
-* `ETag` does not use md5, but should still be treated as a cryptographically secure hash of the file contents.

-### Object stats

-Route: `HEAD /branch.repo/filepath`.

-With regard to HTTP response headers:
-* Due to PFS peculiarities, `Last-Modified` references when the most recent commit to the branch happened, which may or may not have modified this specific object.
+* Due to PFS peculiarities, the HTTP `Last-Modified` header references when the most recent commit to the branch happened, which may or may not have modified this specific object.
-* `ETag` does not use md5, but should still be treated as a cryptographically secure hash of the file contents.
+* The HTTP `ETag` does not use md5, but should still be treated as a cryptographically secure hash of the file contents.

 ## Unsupported operations